ManhTrinhNguyen/Kubernetes/README.md

 ```
   Step 1.
 Install Ingress controller on Minikube : minikube addons enable ingress
   Step 2: Create Ingress rule that the controll can evaluate
     - Enabling the Minikube dashboard: minikube dashboard -> this will set up dashboard in my environtment and open up in a new browser window for us to access internally when it ready
+  Step 3: kubectl get all -n kubernetes-dashboard ---- Show me all the components I have in kubernetes-dashboard
+  Step 4: Create Ingress rule
 ```